 ma = [1, -0.8, 0.4 , -0.2]; v2 = filter(ma,1,v);

-Two similar adaptive filters — LMS and NLMS — form the basis of this example, both sixth order.
-Set the order as a variable in MATLAB® and create the filters.
+Two similar, sixth-order adaptive filters — LMS and NLMS — form the basis of this example.
+Set the order as a variable in MATLAB™ and create the filters.

-As a rule of thumb, smaller step sizes improve the accuracy of the convergence of the filter to match the characteristics of the unknown, at the expense of the time it takes to adapt.
+As a rule of thumb, smaller step sizes improve the accuracy with which the filter converges to match the characteristics of the unknown system, at the expense of the time it takes to adapt.

 maxstep function of